 Most Recent News Reports and Studies

-In July 2023, more stories emerged about Ozempic and Wegovy users' struggles with gastroparesis.
+In July 2023, more stories emerged about Ozempic and Wegovy users' struggles with severe stomach problems such as gastroparesis.
 CNN released a thorough report about several Ozempic and Wegovy users who were diagnosed with gastroparesis after starting GLP-1 agonist medications.
 At that point, the FDA claimed that it could not conclusively determine whether the drugs caused gastroparesis, and did not require any actions on the part of Novo Nordisk.

 Similar trials performed on Ozempic users showed approximately 20 percent of users reported nausea and 10 percent reported vomiting as regular side effects.
-(Ozempic contains the same semaglutide active active ingredient as Wegovy, but Ozempic is administered at a lower dose.)
+(Ozempic contains the same semaglutide active ingredient as Wegovy, but Ozempic is administered at a lower dose.)
 These symptoms are consistent in Ozempic, Wegovy and Mounjaro.
-Keep in mind these medications slow emptying of the stomach.
+Keep in mind these medications slow the emptying of the stomach.
 The FDA (Food and Drug Administration) has yet to comment on these anecdotal findings.
+However, with health insurance claims mounting as a result of Ozempic, Wegovy, and Mounjaro use; the medical community has taken notice.

 Ozempic Manufacturer Continues to Profit With Weight Loss Claims